wq/wq/docs/app/store.js.md

 });
 ```

 > Note that as of wq.app 0.8.0, `ds.get()` is an **a**synchronous-only API, even if the data is already stored locally and no AJAX request is needed.
-This is in part because the underlying storage APIs are asychronous, and partly because you won't always know beforehand whether an AJAX call is needed.
+This is in part because the underlying storage APIs are asynchronous, and partly because you won't always know beforehand whether an AJAX call is needed.
 (Believe it or not, `ds.get()` in wq.app 0.7.4 and earlier would force a synchronous, blocking AJAX request if necessary in order to be able to return a value without requiring a callback.)

 `ds.get()` can be passed an array of queries, which will be individually resolved and passed back through the promise in a corresponding array.